8. Dynamic Linking¶

 |

-This flag signifies that the object being loaded may make reference to the
+DF_ORIGINThis flag signifies that the object being loaded may make reference to the

-If this flag is set in a shared object library, the dynamic linker’s symbol resolution algorithm for references within the library is changed.
+$ORIGINsubstitution string (see Section 8.4.1, Substitution Sequences).
+The dynamic linker must determine the pathname of the object containing this entry when the object is loaded.DF_SYMBOLICIf this flag is set in a shared object library, the dynamic linker’s symbol resolution algorithm for references within the library is changed.
 Instead of starting a symbol search with the executable file, the dynamic linker starts from the shared object itself.
 If the shared object fails to supply the referenced symbol, the dynamic linker then searches the executable file and other shared objects as usual.

-If this flag is not set, no relocation entry should cause a modification to a non-writable segment, as specified by the segment permissions in the program header table.
+DF_TEXTRELIf this flag is not set, no relocation entry should cause a modification to a non-writable segment, as specified by the segment permissions in the program header table.
 If this flag is set, one or more relocation entries might request modifications to a non-writable segment, and the dynamic linker can prepare accordingly.

-If set in a shared object or executable, this flag instructs the dynamic linker to process all relocations for the object containing this entry before transferring control to the program.
+DF_BIND_NOWIf set in a shared object or executable, this flag instructs the dynamic linker to process all relocations for the object containing this entry before transferring control to the program.
 The presence of this entry takes precedence over a directive to use lazy binding for this object when specified through the environment or via

-If set in a shared object or executable, this flag instructs the dynamic linker to reject attempts to load this file dynamically.
+dlopen().DF_STATIC_TLSIf set in a shared object or executable, this flag instructs the dynamic linker to reject attempts to load this file dynamically.
 It indicates that the shared object or executable contains code using a static thread-local storage scheme.
 Implementations need not support any form of thread-local storage.

 8.5.
 Hash Table¶